Statistics show seniors can be vulnerable after their working years

 The term “Golden Years” was coined in 1959 as an advertising pitch for Sun City, Ariz.
-It was a catch phrase directed at people who were close to retirement, and the possibility that after a long career of working, would find solace in then-America’s first large-scale retirement community.
+It was a catch phrase directed at people who were close to retirement (check out Bedford estate planning attorneys), and the possibility that after a long career of working, would find solace in then-America’s first large-scale retirement community.

 The thought was retirees would enjoy the endless days of warmth and sunshine, golfing, hobbies or just plain “doing nothing” by sitting by the poolside sipping a favorite cocktail.
 It was a huge success.

 After working 30, 40, or more years, for many people the idea of retirement is a sweet one.

 There will be less stress and worry, more time to attend to overall health, perhaps a membership to a local gym, yoga, or rock climbing, sleeping longer, hanging out with more family and friends, and travel.